 If you do not meet ALL eligibility requirements your application will not be considered.

-- $2,500 stipend (Students who are enrolled in the Mellon Mays Undergraduate Fellowship Program are not eligible for the stipend.
-They are eligible for transportation and housing)
+• $3,000 stipend.
+Students who are enrolled in the Mellon Mays Undergraduate Fellowship Program are NOT eligible for the stipend.
+They are eligible for transportation and housing.

 The Global Black Experience in the 20th and 21st Centuries

-IIn the past 100 years, Africa and the African Diaspora have faced tremendous challenges and gone through decisive changes: from colonial subjugation, legal segregation, and social and cultural derision to independence and participation in the global political, economic and cultural scene.
+In the past one hundred years, Africa and the African Diaspora have faced tremendous challenges and gone through decisive changes: from colonial subjugation, legal segregation, and social and cultural derision to independence and participation in the global political, economic and cultural scene.

 Comparative Ethnic Studies